h-omer/neo4j-versioner-core/docs/index.md

-# Neo4j Graph Versioner Documentation
+# Neo4j Core Versioner Documentation

-Neo4j Graph Versioner is a collection of procedures, aimed to help developers to manage the Entity-State model, by creating, updating and querying the graph.
+Neo4j Core Versioner is a collection of procedures, aimed to help developers to manage the Entity-State model, by creating, updating and querying the graph.

 ## License